Finding the Best Places to Retire Since 2006!

 Cons: Some areas of town have seen better days.

-Notes: Asheboro is racially diverse and has grown by 50% within the last couple of decades.
+Notes: Asheboro is racially diverse and has grown by 60% within the last couple of decades.
 People seem to like living here.
 Hurricane Florence in September, 2018 brought rain, wind and some minor damage.

 Recommended as a Retirement Spot?
 Yes

 "Esse quam videri" is the motto of North Carolina, also known as the Tar Heel State.
 It was the 12th state to be admitted to the Union, joining the other states on November 21, 1789.
 North Carolina was also one of the Thirteen Colonies and was originally named the Province of Carolina.
 It was the second to the last state to declare its secession from the Union during the Civil War.